MacLemon/mlbackup/README.txt

 OSXutils:
-If you have osxutils installed, mlbackup will try to make use of them.
+If you have osxutils installed via fink, mlbackup will try to make use of them.
 For more info on osxutils see http://sourceforge.net/projects/osxutils/

 fink project: